Woodhead line: Proposals for the future

 There are also plans to restore the route from Deepcar to Sheffield, as a double-tracked heritage line called the Don Valley Railway, to link up with the Sheffield Supertram at Nunnery Junction called "Sheffield Don Valley".
 In 2010, Don Valley Railway Ltd, Sheffield City Council and South Yorkshire Passenger Transport Executive proposed reopening the line to passenger services between Sheffield and Stocksbridge.
 Stations would be constructed at Stocksbridge, Deepcar, Wharncliffe Side and Oughtibridge with a Sheffield city centre terminus near to the Nunnery Square Supertram stop.
 The project could cost £4.3 million at a minimum.

 On 18 January 2012, during a debate on the proposed Northern Hub (formerly known as the Manchester Rail Hub), Theresa Villiers, the Minister for Rail and Aviation, said "The hon.
 Member for Penistone and Stocksbridge has again called for the reopening of the Woodhead route.
 I have to say that was not one that was prioritised as part of the Northern Hub because of the capacity that is still available on the Hope Valley Line."

 In 2017, a newly formed company, Grand Northern Group, announced plans to reopen the line to freight traffic as part of a plan for a 'rolling highway' which would carry lorries on freight trains and relieve congestion on the Woodhead Bypass.
 The plans would see trains running from Bredbury, by J25 of the M60, to Tinsley, near the M1.

 In March 2020, a bid was made to the Restoring Your Railway fund to get funds for a feasibility study into reinstating the line between Stocksbridge and Sheffield for passengers.
 This bid was unsuccessful.
 However a resubmitted bid was successful and was awarded funding in October 2021.

+With the launch of the South Yorkshire People's Network, there are proposals to re-open the line and stations between Sheffield Victoria and Deepcar to tram-trains as part of the South Yorkshire Supertram network, followed by the construction of an extension into Stocksbridge town centre.